iSeeEthan/Lethal-Bots/README.md

 # Lethal-Bots
 A Lethal Company Mod that adds bot players to the game.
 Based off of the code of the mod Lethal Internship.<br/>
-Everyone must have the mod in order for it to work!
+Everyone must have the mod in order for it to work!<br/>

+You can download the mod here: https://thunderstore.io/c/lethal-company/p/TRizzle/LethalBots/

 ## Preramble:<br/>